December 27, 2014

 October 4, 2014

-I drove off slowly with hope of seeing a Merlin or something.
+The rain past as I left the car park , I drove slowly down the road in hope of seeing a late Merlin or something.

 In the words of Eminem